AhmedMo0/University-Library-System/README.md

 # Library Management System
-in this system Librarian can add new books that logged in students can borrow
+In this system Librarian can add new books that logged in students can borrow

 home page any visitor can see its content but to borrow a book you should login first **Note: We have uploaded this project after arranging all its files, in this version backend functionalities almost all done but forntend will be modified soon**